andyglow/scala-jsonschema/documentation/main/paradox/modules/json.md

-# Json
+# Json-Library Integrations

-The library uses its own Json model _com.github.andyglow.json.Value_ to represent Json Schema as JSON document.
+`scala-jsonschema` uses its own Json AST to represent Json Schema document as well as default values of case class fields.
-But project contains additionally several modules which could connect it with library of your choice.
+And Integration provide a bridge between Internal AST and AST of the json-library.

 Currently supported:

 - Play Json
 - Spray Json
 - Circe